My parents were hippies and they didn’t want my young brain filled with TV.

-My great aunt never had kids, and I don’t think she really knew what to do with them.
-This worked out in my favor because the extent of her and my visit was her putting a towel over her Lazy Boy to protect it from kid, handing me the TV remote and telling me not to make a mess.
+My great aunt never had kids and I don’t think she really knew what to do with them.
+This worked out in my favor because the extent my visit was her putting a towel over her Lazy Boy to protect it from “kid”, handing me the TV remote and telling me not to make a mess.

 I would go through all the channels, write down what was showing on each, and then decide what to watch.
 By the time I decided on what I would indulge in, the show would be over and I would have to start the process all over again.

-It didn’t matter, the possibilities were endless, and I was in heaven.
+It didn’t matter though, the possibilities were endless, and I was in heaven.
 My best show, the one worthy of halting all my browsing, was Three’s Company.

 The first time I watched it, I knew that one day I would live in California, and I also knew that I really liked looking at Suzanne Somers boobs.
 I remember wondering if it was normal for girls to be so pleased looking at boobs.
 Normal or not, I loved them.

 My neighbor didn’t have cable, but he did have about 6 channels that came in clear and they were in COLOR.
 So when my mom cleaned his house once a year in preparation for his mom and dad’s yearly visit, I knew I had a good window to get in some screen time.

 My mom would clean his house for 5 days in a row, from 9am to noon.
 I never felt right about going with her to veg out while she cleaned.
 That would have been be an asshole move.

 I always asked her if she needed help, and then I would be selective about the jobs I would take on.